katherinechurchill/katherinechurchill.github.io/index.md

 ### Blog Post | Recycling

 New Orleans is known for its culture, spirit, and perpetual good time.
 Unfortunately, that good time often comes at a price: sometimes it’s a bar tab gone haywire or a flat tire from driving around the Quarter, but most of the time, we pay the price in glass.
 The City of New Orleans does not collect glass as part of their recycling program, though glass is ideal for recycling because no product is wasted or material degraded during the process.
 Most citizens of New Orleans have a difficult time finding a glass recycler, let alone one that’s in a convenient location.
-We’ve compiled four places to recycle glass in New Orleans and some extra tips to get more out of the recycle experience.
+We’ve compiled four places to recycle glass in New Orleans and some extra tips about how to get more out of the recycle process.

 1. [Whole Foods Market on Broad St.](https://www.wholefoodsmarket.com/stores/broadstreet) – there are three Whole Foods in the New Orleans area, but this is the only one that accepts glass recycling.
 Located near the parking lot, there are also recycling stations for plastics 1-5 and 7, cardboard, paint, batteries, and other materials that are difficult to get rid of.
 Tip: the store awards ten cents off your purchase for every re-usable bag you use to pack your groceries.
 Located at 300 N. Broad St., New Orleans, LA 70119; open from 7 a.m. to 9 p.m. seven days a week.
 (504) 434-3364.